Are you looking for bar marketing ideas to grow your bar, pub, wine bar, sports bar, or cocktail lounge business?

 It works so well that it is replacing traditional methods of advertising.

 The thing is that the influencers know what they’re worth.
 It costs a lot to get a large amount of attention for your business.
-Local micro-influencers or a food blogger can be the best way to promote bars.
+Local micro-influencers or food bloggers can be the best way to promote bars.
 These are people with 3’000 30’000 followers who live in the same area.

 If you look at your bar’s customer list, you might find that you already know some of them.